fp-crypto/ape-roll/README.md

 This will produce a contract object that generates delegate calls to the ape contract in `WeirollContract`.

-To create delegate to an external contract, use `createLibrary`:
+To create a delegate to an external contract, use `createLibrary`:

 ```python
 ape_contract = ape.Contract(address)